ajaiantilal/i7z/README.txt

   need ncurses library: usually something like libncurses on debian. also needs support of MSR (model specific register) in kernel.
 Usually most kernels have it.
 Else run the MAKEDEV file.
 I do modprobing of msr within the C-program.

+I added in new code that shows a nice GUI.
+The Makefile for that is in GUI/ subdirectory.
+Just install a couple of qt packages and you should be all set to run it.
+There is a README file that lists those packages

 Version and Bug History:
 v0.21 (2/Feb/2010)